toncho11/The_Riemannian_Means_Field_classifier_for_EEG_Based_BCI_Data/README.md

-Here will be published an updated version of the MeansField classfier used in the article "The Riemannian Means Field Classifier for EEG-Based BCI Data" by Anton Andreev, Gregoire Cattan and Marco Congedo, Sensors journal MDPI
+Here will be published an updated version of the MeansField classifier used in the article "The Riemannian Means Field Classifier for EEG-Based BCI Data" by Anton Andreev, Gregoire Cattan and Marco Congedo, Sensors journal MDPI

 * MDPI Sensors: https://www.mdpi.com/1424-8220/25/7/2305
 * HAL: not yet published